PhEEP/pheep-me-blog/WSL/wsl.md

-# So you want to web dev on Windows
+# Delightful web development on Windows with WSL

-Anyone ever told you you can't be a _real_ web developer on a PC?
-Maybe you want to get started but feel gimped by the price of a Macbook?
-Maybe you are already a gamer, have a sweet rig and don't want to buy a separate computer?
+So you do your web development on a PC and it's working just fine.
+You can run Node and NPM from your terminal and you're slinging JavaScript like a pro.
+But wait, why doesn't this work as expected?
+Oh, that's right, this isn't `bash`...

-Windows Subsystem Linux (WSL) to the rescue!
+**Windows Subsystem Linux (WSL) to the rescue!**

+Let's get set up to dev from our Windows machine.

 Just want the steps?
 [Skip to the end](#just-the-steps)

 ## Assumptions

-- Windows 10 Fall Creators Update
+- Windows 10 Fall Creators Update or later
-- You can interact with your computer
+- Some basic terminal knowledge
-- Sense of humor optional
+- A sense of adventure

+## Caveats

+I've experienced some strange behavior when I've had multiple instances of certain packages.
+Unless you know how to link to the right `node` package from the `ubuntu bash` it's probably best to clean out `node/npm/yarn` from the Windows side of things.
+By the end of this, the only Windows apps you'll need to do any dev are GUIs like [VSCodeTODO](https:#), [Git for Windows TODO](https:#), and maybe a DB GUI like [PG Admin TODO](https://#).

 ## Installation